 - Oral administration: Ivermectin and milbemycin oxime are available for monthly oral administration.
 Some formulations are flavored and chewable to increase patient acceptance and facilitate administration.
 Dose units are packaged for dogs within prescribed weight ranges.
 To be maximally effective, heartworm prophylaxis should be given year-round, but if seasonal treatment is chosen, administration should begin at least one month prior to the anticipated start of heartworm transmission and, depending on the product used, may need to be continued for up to 6 months after transmission typically ceases to meet label requirements for some products (see section on Lack of Efficacy). - Topical administration: Moxidectin and selamectin are available as topically applied liquid formulations.
-The parameters for treatment with topical products are the same as for monthly oral preventive. - Parenteral administration: A single dose of the slow-release (SR) formulation of subcutaneously injected moxidectin-impregnated lipid microspheres provides continuous protection for 6 months in dogs 6 months of age and older, with the potential to enhance compliance.
+The parameters for treatment with topical products are the same as for monthly oral preventive. - Parenteral administration: A single dose of the slow-release (SR) formulation of subcutaneously injected moxidectin-impregnated lipid microspheres provides continuous protection for 6 months, with the potential to enhance compliance.
 Administration every 6 months is necessary for maximal protection.
-A new formulation can be administered once every 12 months in dogs 12 months and older.